Awaken from the winter slumber and hop into a fresh array of activities, as spring in London welcomes picture-perfect blooms and feel-good energy.

 Spring ideas for kids

-- Visit Cutty Sark on Wednesday mornings, when you can take your little sailors for a morning of stories, songs and play aboard the former tea clipper.
+- Visit Cutty Sark with your little sailors for an adventure on the famous tea clipper.

 More ideas for kids.